 - Peixe Brasileiro: THE best fish in Jeri. the waiter will take you back to the BBQ and you can choose your own fish.
 There is always big groups here, so make sure to come early (they open at 7) and bring some people or a lot of hunger to share those big fish!

-- Rancho do Peixe: sushi lovers, this is your place to go!
+- Kaze: sushi lovers, this is your place to go!
 Brazilians are crazy about the Sushi and this one is really high quality.
 Just make sure to come before 8 during high season if you’re a big group or make a reservation before.

 - Freddyssimo: a tiny restaurant which is a bit hidden and has a first floor where you can eat nicely.
 The veggies are partly homegrown and fish as well as meat options were very good.